acse-2020/introduction/_sources/software/intro.md

 It can be downloaded from [this page](https://docs.docker.com/docker-for-windows/install/).
 Follow the sign up and installation instructions above.
 If virtualization has been disabled in your computer's BIOS, you may need to [reenable it](https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).
 This may require rebooting your computer.

-## Git
+## Git (on Windows)

 Git is a version control software that will be widely used throughout the course.
-The windows version can be downloaded and installed from [her](https://git-scm.com/download/win).
+The windows version can be downloaded and installed from [here](https://git-scm.com/download/win).
-If asked for a default text editor and you know none of the options, choose nano.
+If asked for a default text editor and you know none of the options, choose `nano`.
+Mac OS and Linux machines will typically have `git` preinstalled.

 ## SSH (on Windows)

 The Secure Shell (SSH) is a method to securely access remote computers such as HPC systems.
 To install OpenSSH:
 - Start Settings then go to Apps > Apps and Features > Manage Optional Features.
 - Scan this list to see if OpenSSH client is already installed.
 If not, then at the top of the page select "Add a feature", then locate "OpenSSH Client", then click "Install".
+Mac OS and Linux machines will typically have `ssh` preinstalled.

 ## Visual Studio Code

 This lightwweight, open source code editor from Microsoft is available [here](https://code.visualstudio.com/).
 It offers an extensible interface supporting multiple languages and many heavy duty IDE-like features, supported by a wide community.
+This will be the primary tool used in the course to write standalone Python programs and modules.

+## Visual Studio (on Windows)